The Golden Year (album): Release

 The album was originally intended for release in August 2010, but was delayed.
-The suicide of frontman Charles Haddon led to uncertainties about the status of the album; however the band's management issued a statement confirming its release in October 2010.
+The suicide of frontman Charles Haddon on 20 August 2010 led to uncertainties about the status of the album.
+However, the band's management issued a statement confirming its release in October 2010.
 It was followed by a fourth single, "The Key".

 The original album had been leaked in early 2010, due to the sale of promotional copies on auction sites such as eBay.
 However, the track listing has since been altered, adding two new songs and removing one.